The Color Purple (1985 film): Critical response

 The New York Times film critic Janet Maslin noted the film's divergence from Walker's book, but made the case that this shift works:

-Variety found the film over-sentimental, writing, "there are some great scenes and great performances in The Color Purple, but it is not a great film.
+James Greenberg for Variety found the film over-sentimental, writing, "there are some great scenes and great performances in The Color Purple, but it is not a great film.
 Steven Spielberg's turn at 'serious' film-making is marred in more than one place by overblown production that threatens to drown in its own emotions."